our-never-ending-job/WFGY/CODE_OF_CONDUCT.md

 ## A note about platform incidents

-Distribution mirrors can fail or be taken down by automated systems.
-We keep a single source of truth in this repository.
+Distribution mirrors can fail or be removed by automated systems.
+This repository is the primary reference point for project materials.
 External DOIs or mirrors will be linked and versioned when available.
-If a platform removes a link, we document the change and provide an alternative.
+If a platform removes a link, we will document the change and provide an alternative when possible.

 ---